nikolayg/nikgrozev-website/_posts/blog/2017-01-29-cloud-foundry-part-1-orgs-spaces-buildpacks-and-services.md

 template called **buildpack**.
 A buildpack provides framework and runtime support - e.g. a preconfigured Java Web server.
-A buiildpack defines the server configuration and setup and we just need to push our code.
+A buiildpack defines the server configuration and setup and we just need to push code which can be run in such an environment.

 Cloud Foundry comes with a number of
 [system buildpacks](https://docs.cloudfoundry.org/buildpacks/) for